-Net position of the City's governmental activities increased by \$4,501,256.
-Much of this increase can be attributed to the decrease in the Police and Fire Net OPEB liability from 2018 to 2019 and the decrease in security of persons and property expenses related to this.
-The City also received two grants for work on the River Trail.
+Net position of the City's governmental activities increased by \$3,147,573.
+This increase would have been larger if not for the decrease in the Police and Fire Net OPEB liability from 2018 to 2019 and the subsequent slight increase in 2020, when the change in the Police and Fire Net OPEB was minor from 2019.
+This in turn made security of persons and property expenditures appear much as they have in years prior to last.